Technician applying garage door lubricant to hinges and rollers

 When to Lubricate Your Garage Door

-We recommend lubricating your garage door parts every six months, or more often if your door is exposed to Calgary’s fluctuating weather.
-The best times are usually spring and fall, when seasonal temperature shifts which can put added stress on metal components.
+We recommend lubricating your garage door parts every six months, or more often if your door is exposed to Calgary's fluctuating weather.
+The best times are usually spring and fall, when seasonal temperature shifts can put added stress on metal components.
+This is one of the easier parts of routine garage door maintenance to handle yourself between professional tune ups.

 What You'll Need